hybridgroup/gopherconeu-2024/drone/minidrone/README.md

 ## Installation

+The code in this activity code uses the TinyGo Bluetooth package http://tinygo.org/bluetooth

+It also uses the https://github.com/hybridgroup/tinygo-minidrone package which is where the code wrappers for the Parrot Minidrone Bluetooth API are located.

-Change directories into this one where the needed Go modules files are located.
+Change directories into this directory where the needed Go modules files are located, and all dependencies will be installed.

-Any other dependencies are listed in the tutorial under the step where they are needed.

 ## Running the code

 When you run any of these examples, you will compile and execute the code on your computer.
 When you are running the program, you will be communicating with the Minidrone using the Bluetooth interface.

 On Linux and Windows you will use the MAC address of the device to connect.